 - Remove any broken beans or rocks that you notice.

 - Place the container in a cool, dry place away from sunlight.

-For best results, as noted, use your beans within a year.
+For best results, use your beans within a year.
 They'll still be safe to eat after a year, but they dry out over time and could take longer to soak and cook.
 If your beans are more than a year old, don't be too quick to toss them.
 Some studies have found dried beans can be stored for up to 30 years.